All Episodes

 When it comes to cigarettes or some of these other things, we can't do that.

-And when it comes to behavior that's actually beneficial.
+And when it comes to behavior, that's actually beneficial.

-Now you can't you can't legislate that way.
+You can't legislate that way.

-Kids are going to do it anyway.
+These kids are going to do it anyway.

 Well, abstinence works every time it's tried.

-Tax cuts work every time they are in the states are rolling in money.
+Tax cuts work every time they are implemented.

-The federal deficit is 200 billion dollars.
+The federal deficit is at $200 billion.

-Everybody thought by now it was going to be up to 800.
+Everybody thought by now it was going to be up to $800.

 If they did, there would never be a recession because it's always harmful to a president.